-- 1. Percentages for all violence and robbery are quoted for adults.
-Percentages for domestic burglary, vehicle-related theft, and criminal damage are quoted for households. - 2.
+- 1. Percentages for all violence, robbery, theft from the person, fraud and computer misuse are quoted for adults.
+Percentages for domestic burglary, vehicle-related theft, bicycle theft and criminal damage are quoted for households. - 2.
 For all CSEW crime including fraud and computer misuse this is the estimate percentage of adults who have been a victim of at least one personal crime or have been resident in a household that was a victim of at least one household crime.
-This has been calculated using a lower population base to account for the fraud and computer misuse questions not being asked of the full survey sample prior to October 2017.
+This has been calculated using a lower population base to account for the fraud and computer misuse questions not being asked of the full survey sample prior to October 2017. - 3.
+Including fraud and computer misuse.